fyne-io/developer.fyne.io/api/v1.3/window.md

 	// This can be useful to set a key handler for the window, for example.
 	Canvas() Canvas

-	//Clipboard returns the system clipboard
+	// Clipboard returns the system clipboard
 	Clipboard() Clipboard
 }
 ```